agaertner/vXboxInterfaceWrap/README.md

     myController.Stroke(Button.LeftTrigger, Button.A); // The first parameter acts as a modifier which is pressed first and released last. myController.Stroke(Button.LeftTrigger, new []{ Button.A, Button.B }); // Similar to above.
 The buttons get released in reverse order.

-    myController.GetRumbleMotorFrequencies(); // Returns a tuple in which the first item is the low-frequency and the second item the high-frequency rumble motor value.
+    myController.GetRumbleMotorUsage(); // A tuple in which the first item contains the utilization percentage of the low-frequency rumble motor and the second item the utilization percentage of the high-frequency rumble motor.

     myController.Exists(); // True if the virtual bus and controller exists in the managed slot index. myController.Acquire(bool force = false); // If the controller wasn't acquired on construction you can manually try again with this call.